ckntav/rChEA3/README.md

 ### 2. Inspect top results

-The function displayTopN() shows the top results from each collection.
-By default, the top 10 transcription factors are displayed for every collection, regardless of whether the ranking is based on score, p-value, or FDR.
+The function displayTopN() allows quick inspection of the results by showing the top-ranked transcription factors from each collection.
+By default, the top 10 transcription factors are displayed for every collection, without applying any threshold on score, p-value, or FDR.

 ``` r
 displayTopN(results)